erbou-sdsc/go-libtorch-tutorial/README.md

 #### CMake

-Set _CMAKE_PREFIX_PATH_ in _CMakeLists.txt_ to the home folder of the libtorch library as appropriate.
+Set _CMAKE_PREFIX_PATH_ in _go/CMakeLists.txt_ to the home folder of the libtorch library as needed.

 ```
 cd go